Skip to main content

 • Currency — ISO 4217 currency code

-How charging periods work
+How do OCPI charging periods affect billing?

 This is where OCPI billing gets interesting.
 A single session can have multiple charging periods, each with different pricing rules.